Objectives: The consortium will

 We hope to see you there!

 Physical Therapy Student Essay Contest - $250 award!

-CHEP joins the Journal of Humanities in Rehabilitation (JHR) to sponsor the 2nd annual physical therapy student writing competition.
-Entries will be accepted November 1st 2018 through January 4th, 2019.
+CHEP joins the Journal of Humanities in Rehabilitation (JHR) to sponsor the 3rd annual physical therapy student writing competition.
 The winner receives a $250 award from CHEP, and the contest winner and two finalists will have their essays published in a future issue of JHR.
-Click the link below to view the essay prompt and details about eligibility.
+See details below in the documents section.
+Deadline: January 5th, 2020.